Vidhula-P/Packet_parser_with_DMA_engine/README.md

 - Integration testing was done in `tb/tb.sv`.

 ## Simulation & Debugging
 Simulation outputs were verified using **SimVision**, ensuring correct handshake signals and data flow.
-Debug statements were added at important location printing the below self-explanatory debug statements-
+Debug statements were added at important locations, printing the below self-explanatory debug statements:
 ```
 Word sent in testbench- a1a1a1a1
 Word sent in testbench- a1a1a1a1